gamesbook/protograf/docs/source/customised_shapes.rst

       - *stroke_width* - set to ``0.5``; this slightly thicker primary line makes
         the grid more visible

-     Note that *subdivisions* do not have any numbering and are automatically drawn with a *dotted* style.
+      Note that *subdivisions* do not have any numbering and are automatically drawn with a thinner line in a *dotted* style.

 ===== ======